Electromagnetic radiation and health

 Electromagnetic radiation can be classified into two types: ionizing radiation and non-ionizing radiation, based on the capability of a single photon with more than 10 eV energy to ionize atoms or break chemical bonds.
 Extreme ultraviolet and higher frequencies, such as X-rays or gamma rays are ionizing, and these pose their own special hazards: see radiation poisoning.
+The field strength of electromagnetic radiation is measured in volts per meter (V/m).

 The most common health hazard of radiation is sunburn, which causes between approximately 100,000 and 1 million new skin cancers annually in the United States.

 In 2011, the World Health Organization (WHO) and the International Agency for Research on Cancer (IARC) have classified radiofrequency electromagnetic fields as possibly carcinogenic to humans (Group 2B).

 Hazards

-Dielectric heating from electromagnetic fields can create a biological hazard.
-For example, touching or standing around an antenna while a high-power transmitter is in operation can cause burns (the mechanism is the same as that used in a microwave oven).
+Dielectric heating from electromagnetic radiation can create a biological hazard.
+For example, touching or standing around an antenna while a high-power transmitter is in operation can cause burns.
+The mechanism is the same as that used in a microwave oven.

 The heating effect varies with the power and the frequency of the electromagnetic energy, as well as the inverse square of distance to the source.
 The eyes and testes are particularly susceptible to radio frequency heating due to the paucity of blood flow in these areas that could otherwise dissipate the heat buildup.

+Workplace exposure

 Radio frequency (RF) energy at power density levels of 1–10 mW/cm2 or higher can cause measurable heating of tissues.
 Typical RF energy levels encountered by the general public are well below the level needed to cause significant heating, but certain workplace environments near high power RF sources may exceed safe exposure limits.
 A measure of the heating effect is the specific absorption rate or SAR, which has units of watts per kilogram (W/kg).
 The IEEE and many national governments have established safety limits for exposure to various frequencies of electromagnetic energy based on SAR, mainly based on ICNIRP Guidelines, which guard against thermal damage.

+Industrial installations for induction hardening and melting or on welding equipment may produce considerably higher field strengths and require further examination.
+If the exposure cannot be determined upon manufacturers' information, comparisons with similar systems or analytical calculations, measurements have to be accomplished.
+The results of the evaluation help to assess possible hazards to the safety and health of workers and to define protective measures.
+Since electromagnetic fields may influence passive or active implants of workers, it is essential to consider the exposure at their workplaces separately in the risk assessment.